Divyaagnihotri03/Spending_Tracker_App/README.md

 # Spending_Tracker_App
-This app will track your expense :))
+This app will track of your expense daily as well as monthly :))